splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

      - A crash happens when a user encounters an error and has to exit the app.
    * - ``rum.app_error.count``
      - App error
-     - App error by page.
+     - App error by screen.
    * - ``rum.resource_request.count``
      - Network or back-end requests/errors
      - The total number of network requests in a given time range.